 Tryggvi Björn Davídsson was appointed Managing Director of Markets in September 2011.
 Mr. Davíðsson has a broad experience of international financial markets.
-For the last seven years Tryggvi has been a Director of Distressed Debt at Barclays Capital in London.
-He built up some of the bank's core credit trading relationships and covered key participants in the European distressed market.
+For seven years prior to joining the issuer, Mr. Davíðsson had been a Director of Distressed Debt at Barclays Capital in London where he built up some of Barclay's core credit trading relationships and covered key participants in the European distressed market.
 Before his time at Barclays, Mr. Davíðsson was an analyst in asset trading at Íslandsbanki-FBA.
-Additionally he was a commercial Attaché for the Icelandic Ministry of Foreign Affairs in Paris as well as a Research Associate in the Central Bank of Iceland.
+Additionally he was a commercial Attaché for the Icelandic Ministry of Foreign Affairs in Paris as well as a Research Associate with the Central Bank of Iceland.

-Mr. Davíðsson holds an MBA degree from INSEAD in France and Singapore, and a Masters Degree in Finance and Econometrics from Université de Toulouse.
+Mr. Davíðsson holds an MBA degree from INSEAD in France and Singapore, and a Master's Degree in Finance and Econometrics from Université de Toulouse.